-The gravitational field of laser beams is a phenomenon on the interface of general relativity and quantum mechanics as laser beams can be brought into non-classical states.
-For the progress of modern physics it is of great importance to study such phenomena, as they may give some insight into quantum gravity, supporting or ruling out possible candidates for the theory.
-Laser beams are widely used in the laboratory, and are therefore potential candidates to experimentally measure both gravitational and quantum mechanical effects.
-To do so, it is necessary to know precisely the features of laser beams, including their gravitational properties.
+The properties of light are inherent in modern physics.
+They were used to derive special and general relativity and they are often the basis for new approaches to spacetime theories.
+Furthermore, the gravitational field of laser beams is a phenomenon on the interface of general relativity and quantum mechanics as laser beams can be brought into non-classical states.
+For the progress of modern physics it is of great importance to study such phenomena, as they may give some insight into quantum gravity.
+Hence, it is necessary to study the gravitational properties of laser light in sufficient detail.
+In this article one of the most fundamental features of laser light, its wave properties, is taken into account for the first time.
+Therefore, even though the effects we present in this article are very small and not measurable with current technology, they are of general interest for the physics community.

+We would like to point out that, if detection of the gravitational field of light may be feasable at some point in the future, it is very likely that strongly focussed laser beams will be involved in the corresponding experiments.
+However, due to the wavelike nature of light, there is a fixed relation between a laser beam's divergence angle and the width of its focus.
+This feature limits the experimental possibilities further.
+This has to be taken into account to obtain the sensitivity that would be necessary to detect the gravitational field of light at some point in the future.
+Therefore, future advanced detection schemes that may be promising to detect the gravitational field of light have to be assessed using the detailed description given in this article.
+Hence, this article is of importance to future considerations of the possibilities to detect the gravitational field of light.